mikeasilva/handbook-diff/markdown/37-specialized-stakes-wards-and-branches.md

 ---------------------------

-A stake president may propose creating a language ward or branch for stake members (1) who do not speak the local native language or (2) who use sign language.
+A stake president may propose creating a language ward or branch for stake members who:

+* Speak a language other than the language of their unit.

+* Use sign language.

+Where there are not enough members in one of these circumstances to create a separate branch, a stake president may propose creating a group (see [37.7](/study/manual/general-handbook/37-specialized-stakes-wards-and-branches?lang=eng&id=title_number18-p84#title_number18)).

 A stake president may also propose creating a language ward or branch that includes members from one or more neighboring stakes.
 The stake presidents involved plan and coordinate the recommendation.
 One of the participating stakes will be responsible for the ward or branch.

+A mission president may propose creating a language branch or group to address these same circumstances (see [36.3](/study/manual/general-handbook/36-creating-changing-and-naming-new-units?lang=eng&id=title_number4-p28#title_number4) and [37.7](/study/manual/general-handbook/37-specialized-stakes-wards-and-branches?lang=eng&id=title_number18-p84#title_number18)).

 Minimum Requirements to Create a Language Ward or Branch in a Stake